MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/configure-interactive-experience-dashboards.md

 ### Configure a multi-stream interactive dashboard using the 4-column layout

-1. Sign in to Dynamics 365 for Customer Engagement for Customer Engagement.
+1. Sign in to Dynamics 365 Customer Engagement (on-premises).

 2. Go to **Settings** > **Customizations** > **Customize the System**.